Here’s how you should include skills on a resume like a pro!

 Having killer skills on your resume is essential.
-Modern resumes need to include the right talents to quickly prove to a hiring manager — and an applicant tracking system — that you are worth contacting.
+Modern resumes need to include the right talents to quickly prove to a hiring manager — and an applicant tracking system — that you’re worth contacting.

 By skills, we mean the technical and interpersonal abilities you need to thrive as a candidate.
-You’re a talented and qualified applicant — the skills on your resume should prove it.
+You’re a talented and qualified applicant — the skills on your resume should prove this.

 What to do before listing skills on your resume